lextm/jekyll-theme-chirpy/_posts/2023-1-16-running-nuxt-3-web-apps-on-iis-with-httpplatformhandler.md

 </configuration>
 ```

-With all settings in place, I can go back to IIS Manager and create a site (I chose *:8030 as site binding) to point to `C:\test-nuxt`.
+With all settings in place, I can go back to IIS Manager and create a site (I chose *:8030 as site binding, but as a normal IIS site you can configure any bindings you like) to point to `C:\test-nuxt`.
 By opening a web browser and navigate to `http://localhost:8030/`, I can see "Welcome to Nuxt" page as expected.

 If you are not familiar with the contents and hit any IIS error, please read [my previous post](/running-nodejs-web-apps-on-iis-with-httpplatformhandler/) to learn how to troubleshoot.